sebastianbergt/NemaBLDC/README.md

 All parts were printed on [Prusa MK3S](https://www.prusa3d.com/) out of PETG with 0.15mm layer height PrusaSlicer-2.2.0 default-QUALITY setting, 0.4mm nozzle and 2 perimeters without supports.
 Back and front have 15% gyroid infill.
 The encoder shaft has 100% rectolinear infill.
+CAD were designed in freecad version 0.19 with Assembly 4 addon.

 # Build